gitadr/gatsbyPortfolio/src/content/notes/note_241207_MusicForAirports.md

 What struck me most was the depth of his creative thinking—sidestepping the clichés of ambient music to create something profoundly moving.

-You can listen to the album [here](hhttps://open.spotify.com/album/063f8Ej8rLVTz9KkjQKEMa?si=bVtvjwpUShOOqIqdAMLfXg).
+You can listen to the album [on Spotify](hhttps://open.spotify.com/album/063f8Ej8rLVTz9KkjQKEMa?si=bVtvjwpUShOOqIqdAMLfXg).

 ![Ambient 1: Music for Airports](note_images/music_for_airports.jpg)